Sunday, August 17, 2025

 Conclusion

-LACP has positive impact on availability (two links in port-channel), performance (aggregated bandwidth with load-balancing based on defined hash), and manageability (configuration can be done on single virtual interface Po1 instead of multiple physical interfaces).
+LACP has positive impact on availability (two links in port-channel), performance (aggregated bandwidth with traffic load-balancing based on defined hash), and manageability (configuration can be done on single virtual interface Po1 instead of multiple physical interfaces).

 To be honest, in my homelab the availability is limited, because both links (bge2,bge3) are connected to single Force10 Switch because I do not have two switches in my homelab, and in case of two switches, these switches must support some kind of MLAG (Multi-Chassis Link Aggregation) like Cisco Virtual Port-Channel (vPC), Force10 Virtual Link Trunking (VLT), etc.